Skip to main content

 New NC State Web Tool Delivers Precise Soybean Planting Recommendations

-BeanPACK will be released during a public webinar on Oct.
+BeanPACK was released on Oct.
 1, in time to advise growers statewide on 2025 planting decisions.

 a woman and a man stand in a field of green crops

-BeanPACK, a new soybean growers decision support tool designed to revolutionize on-farm recommendations, will be released Oct.
+BeanPACK, a new soybean growers decision support tool designed to revolutionize on-farm recommendations, was released Oct.
 1, in time to inform statewide planting decisions for the 2025 growing season.

 The free open-source, web-based tool is informed by thousands of data points from North Carolina State University field trials conducted statewide over five years.
 It will allow the state’s 5,000 soybean growers to pinpoint their region and get site-specific recommendations for planting dates and maturity groups.